martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Table selector.md

 to see whether the *Table selector* found table header and data rows correctly.
 The header row selector is used to identify table columns when data is extracted from multiple pages.
 Also you can rename table columns.
-Figure 1 shows what you should select when extracting data from table.
+Figure 1 shows what you should select when extracting data from a table.

-TODO image
+![Fig. 1: Selectors for table selector] [table-selector-selectors]

-## Use cases
+## Configuration options
+ * selector - [CSS selector] [css-selector] for the table element.
+ * header row selector - [CSS selector] [css-selector] for table header row.
+ * data rows selector - [CSS selector] [css-selector] for table data rows.
+ * multiple - multiple records are being extracted.
+Usually should be checked for Table selector because you are extracting multiple rows.

+ [table-selector-selectors]: ../images/selectors/table/selectors.png?raw=true
+ [css-selector]: css-selector.md